AloeSapling/CarboLeon/README.md

     [**OpenWeather**](https://openweathermap.org/) and
     [**WAQI**](https://waqi.info/)

-remember to dowload all dependencies
+remember to download all dependencies